ssube/cautious-journey/README.md

   --remote, -r                                               [string] [required]
 ```

 Docker provides a single output stream, regardless of logger configuration.
-When running `graph-labes`, turning
+When running `graph-labels`, turning
 the `logger.level` to `warn` or `error` will suppress log messages that could confuse `dot`.

 ### Running with Yarn